JElchison/location-based-scavenger-hunt/README.md

 # Location-Based Scavenger Hunt
 A Python/CGI framework for creating your own customizable location-based collaborative scavenger hunts.
+Works on any mobile device with a modern browser, such as iPhone and Android.
+No app installation required.

 For Christmas 2015, I decided I'd like to gift my family an *experience* instead of material gifts.
 There are a few services out there that provide location-based scavenger hunts, but none (that I could find) are free or open-source.
 So, I created my own.
 And now, this is my gift to you.